Eliza-Diggins/eliza-diggins.github.io/_pages/about.md

     As the lead data scientist in the <a href="https://dentistry.utah.edu/research/labs/weller"><strong>Weller Lab</strong></a>, I explored the connections between rare diseases and autoimmune disorders.
 My primary interests included:
     <ul>
-      <li>big-data and machine learning projects using datasets from millions of patients.</li>
+      <li>Designing and implementing machine learning pipelines to analyze de-identified EHR and claims data
+          from millions of patient records across regional and national networks.</li>
+      <li>Developing statistical models to investigate potential links between oral conditions, systemic disease progression,
-      <li>Investigating the causes and mechanisms of disease.</li>
+          and social determinants of health.</li>
+      <li>Collaborating with dentists, immunologists, and computational biologists to guide translational research and
+          shape data-driven hypotheses for clinical trials and intervention design.</li>
+      <li>Mentoring research assistants and junior data scientists while helping to publish our findings in both
+          biomedical and dental science journals.</li>
     </ul>
   </div>
     <div style="flex: 0 0 300px; min-width: 260px;">